Preface

 a.txt essay.txt cstar-guide.html shoelaces.pdf

-Now that you have that file saved to your disk, the cat
+Now that you have that file saved to your disk, the cat command will let you

 see the contents: